balu3679/messenger/README.md

 # Messenger

 A Flutter-based multi-user chat application that supports real-time messaging using Firebase Firestore and Authentication.
-This app allows users to sign in with email/password or Google and engage in real-time chat with other users.
+This app allows users to sign in with email/password and engage in real-time chat with other users.

 ## Getting Started